-Women Veterans are more likely to commit suicide than non-veterans.4 NASDVA recommends that VA develop a mechanism between VHA and VBA to identify at risk veterans at the time a claim is initiated or when a service is requested through the VBA.
+Homeless Veterans consistently identify childcare as a top unmet need.
+The cost is a common barrier for many as they try to seek employment and healthcare.
+As noted earlier, women Veterans are more likely to commit suicide than non-veterans.
+NASDVA recommends that VA develop a mechanism between VHA and VBA to identify at risk veterans at the time a claim is initiated or when a service is requested through the VBA.
 In short, any seams between VBA and VHA need to be mitigated to identify veterans at risk of committing suicide.
 NASDVA recommends that more efforts through the VA Experience Office be made to support the community efforts to prevent suicide.
 Data indicates that 70% of the Veterans who take their own lives do not engage with the VA.
 The community must be supported to take on this monumental task of suicide prevention.